 Here you can adjust the style of the CTA container, such as the size of the CTA, and you can adjust the backdrop color for popups.

 Your CTAs can also display ConvertFlow's official user profile widget.
-Enable this by toggling the option, choose the user in your account that you want to display a profile for in the CTA and adjust it's style.
+Enable this by toggling the option, choosing the user in your account that you want to display a profile for in the CTA, and adjusting its style.